 - Using the same oil that was used earlier, fry the cinnamon, star anise and lemon grass until you get a nice fragrance.

 - Add the coarsely blended or pounded onion, ginger, garlic, and shallots.
 Fry until it just turns brown.

-- Next, add the chicken pieces to complete the main ingredients for this dish.
-Fry for another minute.
+- Add the chicken pieces to complete the main ingredients for this dish.
+Fry for 1 minute.